openjdk/guide/src/index.md

 > ---
 >
 > In this example a fix was pushed to JDK N (a.k.a. the current release) while the JBS bug was targeted to JDK N+1 (a.k.a. a future release).
 The same procedure can be used in the opposite situation, when a fix has been pushed to JDK N+1 when the JBS bug was targeted to JDK N, by switching N and N+1 below.
 Remember, to keep the record clean for the future, what matters the most is that the bug id used in the commit comment is the main bug, and that the "backports" (regardless of if they are to earlier or later releases) are Backport type issues of that main issue.
+Also make sure there are never more than one Backport issue targeted to any given release.
 >
 > ---

 #.
 Reopen the _backport_ bug that was created automatically
    * Use a comment like the following (in the reopen dialog):
 ~~~
 Fix was pushed while main bug was targeted to 'N+1'.
-Reset the main bug to fixed in 'N', reset this bug to fix in 'N+1' and closed as 'Not An Issue' since JDK N+1 will automatically get this fix from JDK N.
+Reset the main bug to fixed in 'N', reset this bug to fix in 'na' and closed as 'Not An Issue' since JDK N+1 will automatically get this fix from JDK N later.
 ~~~
-   * Change the 'Fix Version/s' from 'N' to 'na'.
+   * Change the [Fix Version/s]{.jbs-field} from 'N' to 'na'.
    * Close the _backport_ bug as "Not an Issue".
 #.
 Clean up the _main_ bug
    * Copy the push notification comment from the _backport_ bug to the _main_ bug, e.g.: